Gecko

 Many species are well known for their specialised toe pads, which enable them to grab and climb onto smooth and vertical surfaces, and even cross indoor ceilings with ease.
 Geckos are well known to people who live in warm regions of the world, where several species make their home inside human habitations.
-These, for example the house gecko, become part of the indoor menagerie and are often welcomed, as they feed on insect pests; including moths and mosquitoes.
-Like most lizards, geckos can lose their tails in defence, a process called autotomy; the predator may attack the wriggling tail, allowing the gecko to escape.
+These, for example the house gecko, become part of the indoor menagerie and are often welcomed, as they feed on insect pests including moths and mosquitoes.
+Like most lizards, geckos can defensively shed their tail; the predator may attack the wriggling tail, allowing the gecko to escape.

-The largest species, the kawekaweau, is only known from a single, stuffed specimen found in the basement of the Natural History Museum of Marseille in Marseille, France.
-This gecko was 600 mm long, and it was likely endemic to New Zealand, where it lived in native forests.
-It was probably wiped out along with much of the native fauna of these islands in the late 19th century, when new invasive species such as rats and stoats were introduced to the country during European colonisation.
-The smallest gecko, the Jaragua sphaero, is a mere 16 mm long, and was discovered in 2001 on a small island off the coast of Hispaniola.
+The largest species, Gigarcanum delcourti, is only known from a single, stuffed specimen probably collected in the 19th century found in the basement of the Natural History Museum of Marseille in Marseille, France.
+This gecko was 600 mm long, and was likely endemic to New Caledonia, where it lived in native forests.
+The smallest gecko, the Jaragua sphaero, is a mere 16 mm long and was discovered in 2001 on a small island off the coast of Hispaniola.

 Etymology

-The New Latin gekko and English 'gecko' stem from Indonesian-Malaysian gēkoq, it is a Malay word borrowed from Javanese, from tokek, which imitates the sounds that some species like Tokay gecko make.
+The Neo-Latin gekko and English 'gecko' stem from Indonesian-Malaysian gēkoq, a Malay word borrowed from Javanese, from tokek, which imitates the sounds that some species like Tokay gecko make.

 Common traits

 Like other reptiles, geckos are ectothermic, producing very little metabolic heat.
 Essentially, a gecko's body temperature is dependent on its environment.
-Also, to accomplish their main functions; such as locomotion, feeding, reproduction, etc., geckos must have a relatively elevated temperature.
+To accomplish bodily functions such as locomotion, feeding or reproduction, geckos must maintain an elevated body temperature.